-Applications to Biology of Computation The course will offer a broad survey of different topics from a computational perspective: genomics, epigenomics, population genetics, transcriptomics, proteomics, structure-function, systems biology, networks, cellular imaging, phylogenomics, pattern discovery, drug design, medical informatics, the microbiome, the cancer genome and neurosystems.
+Applications to Biology of Computation The course will offer a broad survey of different topics

+The course will only a broad survey of dinerent topics from a computational perspective: genomics, epigenomics, population genetics, transcriptomics, proteomics, structure-function, systems biology, networks, cellular imaging, phylogenomics, pattern discovery, drug design, medical informatics, the microbiome, the cancer genome and neurosystems.
 The objectives are to become familiar with basic computational challenges in these fields and with the current algorithmic solutions.
-Term: 3 for Scientists In this course students will learn Python, one of the most widely used scripting languages in scientific computing.
-The course is primarily aimed at students with little or no programming background, but those with some programming experience in other languages wishing to learn Python are also welcome.
-The course covers basic programming concepts and data structures, and students will learn to write simple programs to improve their data processing productivity.
-We will also cover a number of open source scientific libraries available in Python (Biopython, SciPy, Matplotlib, etc.).
-Some basic familiarity with using a computer will be expected, and each student must have a laptop computer for use in class by the beginning of the term.
-Term: 1
+Term: 3